HerXayah/league-launcher-theme/Cute/README.md

 -  Download https://github.com/nomi-san/league-loader/
 -  Make sure League Loader is 1.0.1
+-  Create a folder in Plugins with whatever name
--  Put InjectCute.min.js into Plugins Folder
+-  Put InjectCute.min.js into the folder and rename it to index.js
 -  Profit

 ## Features